mattiamaffo/Implementing-a-Scene-Dissolve-Effect-in-3D-Rendering-with-NeRF/README.md

 ![](nerf-pytorch/assets/radial_dissolve.gif)
 ![](nerf-pytorch/assets/thanos_dissolve.gif)

-This project is a faithful PyTorch implementation of [NeRF](http://www.matthewtancik.com/nerf) that **reproduces** the results while running **1.3 times faster**.
-The code is based on authors' Tensorflow implementation [here](https://github.com/bmild/nerf), and has been tested to match it numerically.
+The code for the NeRF model is based on authors' Tensorflow implementation [here](https://github.com/bmild/nerf), and this project explores and implements a scene dissolve effect using this model, allowing for smooth and controlled transitions between different 3D views, plus an additional post-processing part.

 ## Installation